RickyWong33/recognizer-server/README.md

 ```

 Reset specified tests.
-Useful when i.e. a new field is added and need to update multiple tests.
+Useful when i.e. a new field is added and need to update multiple tests:
-Supports multiple multiple tests:
 ```
 node reset-test.js 007
 node reset-test.js 007 014 028